Last updated on June 25th, 2018 at 09:16 pm

 I am not a winter person, yet here I find myself in Calgary where it’s winter 10 months out of the year.
 Granted the 2 months out of the year that we do have a summer, has got to be the best weather in the whole wide world.
 While it’s true that I don’t enjoy sweating in extreme hot weather as the hot and humid weather we used to have when we lived in Southern Ontario, the summers here are perfect.
 As I long for one of those perfect summer weekends to have a family barbecue where you could grill some shrimp and corn on the cob, enjoy delicious ice cream and drink cold beverages, I will take one of our Chinook weekends where the sun is shining and temperatures are warm enough for the brave to wear shorts and flip flops.

-And that’s the kind of weekend we’re having.
-We had a beautiful sunny morning, so beautiful that the hubs and I decided to venture off to some garden centers in search of pots and plants and such.
-To our disappointment however, most garden centers don’t open for another week.
-We did buy some herbs that hubs couldn’t wait to get home and plant in a couple window sill pots he’s bought a few months ago, and now every time he walks by he checks to see if they’ve sprouted.
+Fortunately it looks like the warm weather is coming our way too, at least for the next week or so, which makes me extremely happy.
+We’ve had a beautiful morning, so beautiful that the hubs and I decided to venture off to some garden centers in search of pots and plants and such.
+We bought some herbs that hubs couldn’t wait to get home and plant in a couple window sill pots he’s bought a few months ago, and now every time he walks by he checks to see if they’ve sprouted.
 Yes, how we long for summer.